thepeterlim/ctci/README.md

-# Repository used to go through questions in Cracking the Coding Interview Textbook
+# Cracking the Coding Interview Textbook